Ikwuagwudev/huddle-landing-page-with-single-introductory-section/README.md

 ## Deploying my project

 I was able to deploy my project using GitHub Pages.
 Check out my live project below at github.io.
-You can also deploy projects using the other links below:
+You can also deploy projects using the other links like Vercel and Netlify.

+KINDLY CLICK ON THE [Github Pages] TO ACCESS MY LIVE LINK

 - [GitHub Pages](https://ikwuagwudev.github.io/huddle-landing-page-with-single-introductory-section/)
 - [Vercel](https://vercel.com/)